facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

 .. spark:function:: bloom_filter_agg(hash, estimatedNumItems, numBits) -> varbinary

     Creates bloom filter from input hashes and returns it serialized into VARBINARY.
-    The caller is expected to apply xxhash64 function to input data before calling bloom_filter_agg.

     For example,
         bloom_filter_agg(xxhash64(x), 100, 1024)